 It is possible to use cards from any money issuer that allow Apple Pay to fund your online bookmaker as long as it is not a credit card.
 For example many non-bank financial institutions offer current account cards that can be registered for Apple Pay, Marks and Spencer, for example.

 Bank / Card Statements

 You will be able to see your transactions on your bank statement.
-AP simply acts as an intermediary between your bank and the merchant and so the transaction is still recorded by your card issuer.
+Apple Pay simply acts as an intermediary between your bank and the merchant and so the transaction is still recorded by your card issuer.

 Using Apple Pay to Withdraw

-Currently no operator will allow you to withdraw through Apple Pay directly.
 Some will allow you to withdraw any winnings from Apple Pay deposits by bank transfer, whereas others allow you to withdraw back onto your registered bank card.

 The withdrawal policies will likely become streamlined as more betting sites come on board with Apple Pay, so this side of things may well improve as time goes on.

 Advantages and Disadvantages of Apple Pay for Betting